devhsoj/lazyconn/README.md

 # lazyconn

-A python tool that allows you to lazily connect to any of your AWS EC2 instances!
+A tool that allows you to lazily connect to any of your AWS EC2 instances!

 **Why use lazyconn?**
  1. You won't have to remember IP Addresses.